Castleconnell railway station: Train service

-Trains to Limerick 08.22 11.44 20.37 (Sunday 17.45 and 21.17)

-Closure proposed
+There are two week-day trains (early morning and early evening) from Castleconnell towards Ballybrophy (via Birdhill, Nenagh, Cloughjordan and Roscrea).
+There are also two week-day train services to Limerick.

+History

+The station, on the Great Southern and Western Railway line, opened in August 1858.

-A January 2012 national newspaper article suggested that Iarnród Éireann was expected to seek permission from the National Transport Authority to close the line. however in February 2012 an enhanced timetable was launched.
-In the revised timetable of Feb 2013 services were again reduced.
+A January 2012, national newspaper article suggested that Iarnród Éireann was expected to seek permission from the National Transport Authority to close the line. however in February 2012, an enhanced timetable was launched.
+In the revised timetable of February 2013 services were again reduced.

 Location

 The station is located at the level crossing east of the centre of Castleconnell.
 It is near Castleconnell National School.